William-Verstraeten/adalunatics/index.markdown

 **Conclusion**

-Something very "generalised" for example impact of non-traumatic events can show that culture can also push these kind of movements and we don't have to wait for something bad to happen to expect growth.
+Something very "generalized" for example impact of non-traumatic events can show that culture can also push these kind of movements and we don't have to wait for something bad to happen to expect growth.